syzygypl/syzygypl.github.io/_posts/2018-10-11-interface-power.md

 ### Rectangle is a Square problem

-Let's investigate one more example, where inheritance don't works well.This topic is called **square is rectangle**
+Let's investigate one more example, where inheritance don't works well.
+This topic is called **square is rectangle**
 problem: imagine that you have class `Rectangle` with `width` and `height` accessors and `area` calculation.
 Also we have created class `Square`.
 We all know that square is just corner case of rectangle so all rectangle calculation apply to square too, so square **is a** rectangle.
 With in mind we have applied inheritance to `Rectangle` and `Square`.
 Also